DavidHe1127/Mr.He_HandBook/DevOps/linux.md

 You can also search for text inside `less`. forward search `/word` and backward search `?word`.

 ### dotfiles
-Don files such as `.babelrc` is a configuration file that is not displayed when you run `ls` unless with `-a`.
+Dot files such as `.babelrc` is a configuration file that is not displayed when you run `ls` unless with `-a`.
 Similarly, shell globs don't match dot files.